I drink water. Mostly little water.

 Why is a Polish vodka that Polish people don’t drink so popular in Germany, and what’s with the straw in the bottle?

-Is it true that you can’t find any worse vodka than this one, and if it is true, why is der Fürst still around?
+Is it true that this is the worst vodka, and if it’s indeed true, then why is it still around?

-Why is this one of the most popular vodka brands in this part of the world?
+How did this become one of the most popular vodka brands in the world?

 Is this just some liquor in a pretty bottle or is it really one of the best vodka brands around?